 Also of interest is that Uxbridge has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Uxbridge is English.
-Other important languages spoken here include Arabic and Indic languages.
+Other important languages spoken here include Polish and Arabic.